BLACK DIAMOND SPOT HEADLAMP

 Copyright 2014.
 All rights reserved.

-This concludes my Field Report.
+This concludes my Long-Term Report.
 Thank you to Black Diamond Equipment and BackpackGearTest.org for the chance to test the Spot Headlamp.
-Please return into about two months' time for the Long-Term Report.

 Read more reviews of Black Diamond gear